drachtio/drachtio-dialogflow-phone-gateway/README.md

     "domain": "foo.bar"
   }
 ```
-method - indicates method to use for call transfer: REFER or INVITE
+* method - indicates method to use for call transfer: REFER or INVITE
-domain - optional, if provided specifies the domain name to put in the Refer-To and Referred-By headers
+* domain - optional, if provided specifies the domain name to put in the Refer-To and Referred-By headers

 ```
   "typing-sound": "/tmp/typing-sound.mp3"
 ```
-Optionally, indicates the path to a .wav or .mp3 sound file to play while a fullfilment action is occurring.
+Optionally, if provided this value indicates the path to a .wav or .mp3 sound file to play while a fullfilment action is occurring.
 The audio will begin playing when an end of utterance has been detected, and will stop when the subsequent audio prompt from dialogflow arrives.

 Note: an example typing sound file can be found in sounds/keyboard-typing.wav of this project.